wendahere/JAWS/allen.md

 ![Imgur](https://i.imgur.com/DzoY68i.png)

-This is a model of a compass.
+This is a model of a compass I made.

 ![Imgur](https://i.imgur.com/ha14dpp.png)

-This is a model of a 8 bar linkage.
+This is a model of a 8 bar linkage I made.

 ## Week 7 (25/11/19 - 1/12/19):
 This week Mr Rhodney talked about power, the ways we can provide power to our track vehicle, as it is not just connecting batteries to a couple motors.
 In addition, he went through with us how to charge our track vehicles using modules such as the TP4056 charging module.